The following checklist is for both complete newbies and previous 3D software users/professionals.

 Some would say "You can't teach an old dog new tricks", but I believe you can.
 It depends on the person's willingness to try and learn new things.

-Which is why you must recognize your habits from the previous 3D software, put them aside and be open-minded to learn something new.
+This is why you must recognize your habits from the previous 3D software, put them aside and be open-minded to learn something new.
 If not, your experience with Fusion 360 could be very frustrating.

 Starting points in chronological order.
 Do Not skip a step!: